jkotra/eOVPN/README.md

 ## Usage / Setup

-1. Open 'Settings' from menu.
+1. Open 'Settings' from the menu.
 2. Fill in the details, click 'Save' on completion.
-3. Click 'Update' from menu.
+3. Click 'Update' from the menu.

 ---